Procreate Letter Guide Hack

 Create your initial guides

-Let's go to our Layers palette and make 100% sure that our background color is set to pure white.
-And then I'll come up to the Settings (wrench) icon, under “canvas,” and turn on the drawing guide.
-Now I’ll immediately click “Edit drawing guide,” and I’ll choose a color that's dark enough to produce a very high contrast between the background and grid lines.
+Let’s go to our Layers palette and make sure that our background color is set to pure white.
+And then come up to the Settings (wrench icon), and under “Canvas” turn on the drawing guide.
+I’ll immediately click “Edit drawing guide” and choose a color that’s dark enough to produce a high contrast between the background and grid lines.

 Inital guidelines screenshot v2.jpg